farrelleoin93/milestone-3-seed-shelf/README.md

 ### <a name="goals">Site Owner Goals</a>

-1. As the owner I want to inspire people to grow there own plants and discover the joys of gardening.
+1. As the owner I want to inspire people to grow their own plants and discover the joys of gardening.
 2. As the owner I want to provide people with a visually appealing website.
 3. As the owner I want to provide people with clear instructions on how to grow different types of plants.
 4. As the owner I want to increase the volume of people that visit this website over time.